MeitY Notifies IT Rules, Chhattisgarh Game of Chance Ban in Force

 Besides making KYC verifications mandatory for playing games with real money online, the 2023 IT Rules Amendments introduce several new definitions and clarifications to Indian legal space and are, in practice, the country’s first national legislation over online gaming.

-The IT Rules define fundamental legal terms like “online game,” “online gaming intermediary,” “self-regulatory organization (SRO),” and quite importantly – “permissible online real money game.”
+The IT Rules define fundamental legal terms like “online game” and “online gaming intermediary.”
+They also define “self-regulatory organization (SRO)” and, importantly, “permissible online real money game.”

-All non-money games are by definition permissible, and the at least three SROs that will be initially appointed will be mandated to verify any online real money games that “does not involve wagering on any outcome” as permissible.
+All non-money games are inherently permissible.
+The initially appointed three SROs will be tasked with verifying any online real money games.
+They must ensure these games “do not involve wagering on any outcome” to be deemed permissible.

 “We are dealing with a framework which allows for all online gaming to be determined as permissible or not by an SRO, and there will be multiple SROs,” Minister of State Chandrasekhar said.
 “If wagering is involved, the SRO will be able to say that those online games are not permissible,” he clarified.

-It remains to be seen exactly where the SROs will find the balance between “permissible online real money game” and “no wagering on any outcome,” as a simple win of a prize in an online contest is, in fact, an outcome.
+It remains to be seen how SROs will balance “permissible online real money games” and “no wagering on any outcome.”
+A simple win of a prize in an online contest is still considered an outcome.

-The new legal framework over online games also contains India’s first proper national responsible gaming (RG) measure: a restriction on credits for online real money players.
-A similar but stricter RG measure – a full ban on gambling with credit cards, was implemented in the UK as recently as April 2020.
+The new legal framework for online games includes India’s first national responsible gaming (RG) measure.
+It restricts credits for online real money players.
+A similar but stricter RG measure was implemented in the UK.
+In April 2020, the UK fully banned gambling with credit cards.

-A new Subrule (13) under Rule (4) of the Indian IT Rules now prohibits online gaming intermediaries from providing credits or allowing third parties to do so for the purpose of playing a permissible online real money game.
+A new Subrule (13) under Rule (4) of the Indian IT Rules now prohibits online gaming intermediaries from providing credits.
+It also forbids allowing third parties to provide credits for playing a permissible online real money game.

 Chhattisgarh Gambling Prohibition

-Two weeks before the IT Rules Amendments for 2023 were notified, on March 23, the Chhattisgarh Gambling (Prohibition) Act, 2022 was notified after the new Chhattisgarh State Governor Biswa Bhusan Harichandan gave his assent to the bill on March 15, according to media reports.
+Two weeks before the IT Rules Amendments for 2023 were notified, the Chhattisgarh Gambling (Prohibition) Act, 2022 was passed.
+The Act was notified on March 23, after new Chhattisgarh State Governor Biswa Bhusan Harichandan gave his assent.
+According to media reports, he approved the bill on March 15.